Vault Strategy

 })

-Static call
+### Static call

-on the EVM RPC on the provided address with the specified data.
-It can be useful if the block need a protection against market manipulation by comparing call data with the data during the execution.
+This dynamic parameters will ask to the operator to request an `eth_call` on the EVM RPC on the provided address with the specified data.
+It can be useful if the block need a protection against market manipulation by comparing call data with the data during the execution.&#x20;

 /// @notice Struct representing the static call parameters